clojure/tools.reader/README.md

 * `read` is capable of reading `Infinity` `+Infinity` `-Infinity` and `NaN` as per #CLJ-1074
 * `read` is capable of reading literal tags containing periods, fixing #CLJ-1100
 * `clojure.tools.reader/read` adds additional line/column info to symbols, vectors and maps when possible
-* `read-line` has an additional arity with which is possible to specify the reader to read from
+* `clojure.tools.reader.reader-types/read-line` has an additional arity with which is possible to specify the reader to read from

 Changelog
 ========================================